 They all follow the same basic process, too, and require you to merely upload your file, pick your preferred conversion method, and start the process.
 Afterward, you only need to download the file or check your inbox for the newly-converted document.
 Read on for more information.

 Smallpdf is fast, simple, and free — all things you want in a handy web app.
-Smallpdf also lets you upload from and export directly to cloud storage solutions like Dropbox or Google Drive.
+Smallpdf also lets you upload from, and export directly to, cloud storage solutions like Dropbox or Google Drive.
 Smallpdf deletes any uploaded file from the servers after one hour for privacy.